 Once you decide to sell, you will be faced with a very important decision – should you go with an aggregator, a broker, or do it yourself via private sale?

-We’ve prepared a comprehensive guide on How to Find a Buyer for My Amazon FBA Business.
+We’ve prepared a comprehensive guide on How to Find a Buyer for My Amazon Business.
 These are all characteristics you should be looking into, and all the small details it’s vital to pay attention to.

 Aggregators are direct buyers, just like Benitago, who buy your business but continue to grow it under their ownership.
 Aggregators work with you directly and negotiate the best possible price for your business.

-However, the final number will heavily depend on the type of business, attractiveness, age, product type, and financial statements.
+However, the final number will heavily depend on the type of business, age, product type, and financial statements.
 Also, the buyer will look into any legal issues, ownership transfer, reviews, past relationships with customers and other entities.
 The final value is a sum of a few measurable components, and each buyer will have a different approach.